Vultour/uow-gp-1/README.md

   * Failure to do so will result in penalties and will reflect at the end of the module as this is specifically tracking each member's tasks.
 This will again be discussed by the four members mentioned above.
+  * We will be using the bugtracking software Mantis for this.
+You can find our instance on http://sdgp.nydus.eu - you'll be able to find all issues (tasks) assigned to you there.

 It is perfectly fine to ask for help.
 But to wait on others to do it for you will not be tolerated.
 In the group summary (weekly) this will be reflected again.